wyattowalsh/data-science-notes/CONTRIBUTING.md

 Ready to contribute?
 Here's how to set up `Data Science Notes` for local development.

+1. Review the formatting guidelines [**here**](https://github.com/wyattowalsh/data-science-notes/blob/master/FORMATTING.md)
-1. Fork the repo on GitHub.
+2. Fork the repo on GitHub.
-2. Clone your fork locally.
+3. Clone your fork locally.
-3. Install your local copy into a virtualenv, e.g., using `conda`.
+4. Install your local copy into a virtualenv, e.g., using `conda`.
-4. Create a branch for local development and make changes locally.
+5. Create a branch for local development and make changes locally.
-5. Commit your changes and push your branch to GitHub.
+6. Commit your changes and push your branch to GitHub.
-6. Submit a pull request through the GitHub website.
+7. Submit a pull request through the GitHub website.

 ## Code of Conduct